Richmond - Clarendon

 What has been the trend in development approvals over the past five years in the Richmond - Clarendon SA2?

-Looking at development activity over the past five years, the Richmond - Clarendon SA2's approval levels have been below the yearly average of 147, indicating a recent decline in approval activity.
+Looking at development activity over the past five years, the Richmond - Clarendon SA2's approval levels have been significantly below the yearly average of 147, showing a notable downturn in recent development.

 How many dwellings will be needed to accommodate future population growth in the Richmond - Clarendon SA2?